 Signs & Symptoms

 Increased water consumption and urination are the two most common signs seen in diabetic dogs and cats regardless of type.
 Dogs and cats with diabetes initially often have a good appetite but tend to lose weight, often very rapidly.
 Additional signs of illness (vomiting, diarrhea, or decreased appetite) may be seen in diabetic animals that are left untreated, or in those that develop concurrent illness that complicates the control of their disease, such as ketoacidosis.
-Fortunately, dogs and cats do not develop some of the long-term complications that are seen in people with diabetes, as their lifespans are shorter than humans.
+Fortunately, dogs and cats do not develop some of the long-term complications that are seen in people with this disease, as their lifespans are shorter than humans.
 However, many dogs with diabetes will develop cataracts within a year of diagnosis that progress to blindness; this condition often develops even with treatment.
 Poorly managed cats may develop a condition causing nerve damage, and can lead to hindlimb weakness and incoordination; this may or may not be reversible with treatment.

 Diabetes mellitus is diagnosed by the presence of elevated blood glucose (sugar) and glucose in the urine.
 Stress can also cause elevation in blood and urine glucose in cats, which may make the diagnosis trickier.
-Additional tests may be recommended to confirm the diagnosis or to screen for other conditions commonly seen with diabetes mellitus (ie. urinary tract infections).
+Additional tests may be recommended to confirm the diagnosis or to screen for other conditions commonly seen (ie. urinary tract infections).

 Treatment & Follow-Up